-1. Choose the Compile | Bin File | Compile Only command or the button on the Compiler toolbar.
+1. Choose the Compile | Bin File | Compile Only command or the information window.
+If the compiler toolbar.
 The binary file is compiled and the status is reported in the information window.
 If the compile is successful without any errors, the memory usage information is shown in the window.

-Control Memory Usage

-0 of 24k retentive data bytes

-1709 of 64k data bytes

-2584 ladder code bytes, 5152 total code bytes
+Control Memory Usage 0 of 24k retentive data bytes 1709 of 64k data bytes 2584 ladder code bytes, 5152 total code bytes